wger-project/docs/docs/development/mobile_app.rst

 3) Dry-run release before uploading

 We use `fastlane <https://fastlane.tools/>`_ to automate the release process.
-To test the that the update works, you can make a dry-run (needs the different publishing keys available)
+To test that the update works, you can make a dry-run (needs the different publishing keys available)

 * Increase build nr in pubspec.yaml (revert after the dry-run was successful):